-FMV information must be submitted to our office no later than December 31 to ensure accurate information on your annual account statements and Form 5498s.
+You must submit FMV information to our office no later than December 31.
+This will help ensure accurate information on your annual account statements and Form 5498s.

-Your Form 5498 will also describe any IRA contributions made in 2018.
+Your Form 5498 will also describe any IRA contributions made during the prior tax year.
 These include rollover contributions, for which you should have received a corresponding Form 1099 from your resigning custodian.
 If, for instance, you rolled funds from a 401(k) to a Traditional IRA, your 401(k) administrator would report the distribution via Form 1099 and New Direction Trust Company would report the subsequent contribution via Form 5498.
-By reporting the offsetting amounts, you can be confident that the IRS won’t collect taxes on the cash or assets that left your 401(k); the Form 5498 will affirm that those holdings arrived in another qualified account within 60 days and are therefore not taxable.
+By reporting the offsetting amounts, you can be confident that the IRS won’t collect taxes on the cash or assets that left your 401(k).
+Form 5498 will affirm that those holdings arrived in another qualified account within 60 days and are therefore not taxable.

-If you executed an IRA-to-IRA transfer in 2018, the transaction will not be reported as a rollover and will be excluded from your Form 5498 accordingly (apart from any transferred sums that contribute to the overall FMV of your account).
+If you executed an IRA-to-IRA transfer in a given tax year, the transaction will not be reported as a rollover and will be excluded from your Form 5498 accordingly (apart from any transferred sums that contribute to the overall FMV of your account).